Aashirya1995/Final_project/documentation.md

 To run the playbooks use the following commands:
 	'ansible-playbook deploy-website-production.yml -v'

+	This will go through the deploy-website-production.yml file and run the test and if everything works fine you will see something like this

+	!Image1 (C:\Users\Aashirya\Desktop\file1.PNG)

 	'ansible-playbook deploy-website-staging.yml -v'

+	This will go through the deplot-website-staging.yml, you will see a similar picture.
+If any test fails it will show in red.

+	!Image2 (C:\Users\Aashirya\Desktop\file2.PNG)

 Points to be kept in mind: